dojot/docs/source/architecture.rst

 (*tenant* is defined in the environment variable).
-In these topics there are messages with information about the file name, encoding format and file content, these messages being published by some service or the `Publish in FTP topic` node from Flowbroker.
+In these topics there are messages with information about the file name, encoding format and file content, these messages are published by some service or the `Publish in FTP topic` node from Flowbroker.